bsantanad/hugo-blog/content/posts/2021-03-26-vpn-basics.md

 creative and call this server _the host_.
 If Cliff want's to do all this cool things (chat and share files) with his friends in the UK, he will ask them politely to connect to _the host_ (the vpn server) he just set up.
-Now all he has to do is connected to _the host_.
+Now all he has to do is connect to _the host_.

 What happens now?, well remember this id every computer had?
 I think we called it _IP_.
 Well now every computer has two of them, the one from